kristinemlarson/gnssIR_python/README.md

 * 66 is the snr option type (see the translator code for more information).
 * The last input is the orbit type.

+If your station name has 9 characters, the code assumes you are looking for a RINEX 3 file.
+It will store the data as the 4 character name.
+Only CDDIS and UNAVCO archives are searched.

 The snr options are always two digit numbers.
 Choices are:

 * 99 is elevation angles of 5-30 degrees  (most applications)